Thursday, April 19, 2012

 5. Cities were given 3 months to complete and return the survey.
 Some surveys were completed and returned within one hour.

-6. We plan to administer the survey annually to commend good efforts cities are making and to encourage them to continue improving their stewardship.
+6. We plan on administering the survey again in January of 2014 to help identify further developments and to encourage cities in Utah Valley to continue improving their stewardship.

 7. For a copy of the actual survey, please e-mail your request to Chair@UVEF.us.